What is Strong Towns?

 This one’s on you, engineering profession.
 Society is done tolerating this level of indifference, incompetence and incoherence.
 What are you going to do?

-A summary of essential Strong Towns principles in video format:
+It's a summary of essential Strong Towns principles in video format.

 Paul Stewart, Executive Director of the Oswego Renaissance Association, talks about his work to revitalize neighborhoods in his town through historic preservation projects on local homes.
 Small investments = big returns.